Rishabanath/Secured-Message-Transferrer/README.md

 🛠️ Hardware & Software Requirements
 Hardware:
-  PIC16F877A Microcontroller
+  PIC16F877A Microcontroller.
-  LEDs/Buzzer for Morse code output
+  LEDs/Buzzer for Morse code output.
-  16x2 LCD Display (optional) for text output
+  16x2 LCD Display (optional) for text output.
-  Push Buttons for input (if using manual input method) Power Supply (5V)
+  Push Buttons for input (if using manual input method).
+  Power Supply (5V).
 Software:
-  MPLAB IDE (for Assembly coding & simulation)
+  MPLAB IDE (for Assembly coding & simulation).
-  PIC Programmer (e.g., PICkit3) for flashing the code Proteus (for circuit simulation)
+  PIC Programmer (e.g., PICkit3) for flashing the code.
+  Proteus (for circuit simulation).

 📌 How It Works
   The user inputs an English letter or number.